 Teaching.
-I frequently teach a variety of content courses (e.g., personality, social psychology, and moral psychology) and technical courses (e.g., senior research, research methods, and research design).
+I frequently teach a variety of content courses (e.g., personality, social psychology) and technical courses (e.g., research methods, research design).
 The research design course is a graduate level class.
 I incorporate a variety of quantitative methods into my courses.
 Recently, I have begun including more meta-science topics in my courses, given the direction of the field.
 I take tremendous pride in teaching and mentoring the next generation.
-You can see my Rate My Professor profile here.

 Research.
 My interests revolve around the “dark triad”, namely Machiavellianism, narcissism, and psychopathy.
 I am fascinated by where these socially aversive traits come from and how they manifest in everyday life.
 I aim to understand the cues of these traits–such as personal appearance and linguistic cues.
 As an extension of my interests, I have gone on a few explorations into language analysis and individual differences more generally.
 Download my research papers here; visit my Google Scholar Profile here.